kdowbecki/kdowbecki.github.io/_posts/2019-12-08-Statement-caching-with-Spring-Boot-and-Oracle-database.md

 [Oracle Database 12.2.0.1 JDBC Driver & UCP Downloads](https://www.oracle.com/database/technologies/jdbc-ucp-122-downloads.html)
 website.
 Once we have the JAR we can to add it as a runtime dependency.

-To execute a SQL query we can create a bean with `@Scheduled` method.
-Every 100ms a connection will be obtained from the pool and the same SQL query will be executed using `PreparedStatement`.
+To execute new SQL query we can create a bean with `@Scheduled` method.
+Every 100ms a connection will be obtained from the pool, and the same SQL query will be executed using `PreparedStatement`.
 The actual SQL query used makes no difference to us, we just need something running on the connection to see that it's cached:

 ```java